anon-blue/anon.blue/README.txt

-                        I want the meetings to be ovber :(
+                        I want the meetings to be over  :(
                                                                                h
 hhh
                             fdgfdgdhfdgdf           hghjfjh                 LONG